0theoryofsilence0/translation-plugin-wordpress/README.md

 # translation-plugin-wordpress
-A translation plugin for wordpress using shortcode without needing to append the language code to the url/slug
+A translation plugin for wordpress using Session and shortcode without needing to append the language code to the url/slug like any other translation plugin

 ![Screenshot](assets/screenshot.png)